blaylockbk/Ute-WRF-User-Group/COMPILE/README.md

 ## Compile WPS
-Type `./compile >& compile.log` to compile WPS and write the output to a log file.
+Compile WPS and write the output to a log file.

+    ./compile >& compile.log

 This shouldn't take longer than two or three minutes, but if it only takes a few seconds then it probably didn't work.

 Compiling should create three new executable files:
 1. `metgrid.exe`